How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 - Continuous sounds (/s/, /m/, /n/, /f/, /v/, /z/, /l/, /r/, vowels) can be stretched for easier blending.

 - Sight words: Practice in context.
 The sight words introduced are embedded in the stories.
-If stuck, sound out the regular part and memorize irregular parts.
+If stuck, sound out the regular part and memorize the irregular parts.

 - Rimes (word families): Practice common patterns (-at, -ight, etc.) to unlock 500+ high-frequency words.